guanboo-yang/wp1101/hw2/README.md

 ### Basic Feature

-- Support RWD (responsive web design)
+- [x] Support RWD (responsive web design)
-- Hover & Active Effect
+- [x] Hover & Active Effect
-- Multiple Albums
+- [x] Multiple Albums
-- Warning Message when clicking on the empty album
+- [x] Warning Message when clicking on the empty album

 ### Additional Feature

-- Support system color theme (light & dark)
+- [x] Support system color theme (light & dark) and theme toggling
-- Show the total number of the picture and that of the current picture
+- [x] Show the total number of the picture and the number of the current picture
-- Add image to the album
+- [x] Add image to the album
-- Color theme can be toggled by button on the top right
+- [x] Ripple effect on button
-- Ripple effect on button
+- [x] Routing in Single Page (with hash history)
-- Routing in Single Page (with hash history)
+- [x] Support rotate, next, previous, and fullscreen on display image

 ### Browser Support